-Inflation signifies a rise in general level of prices over a period of one year.
-Inflation can have contrary effects on the stock market.
-When inflation is at a low rate, the stock market reacts with a rush to sell shares.
-High inflation influences the investors to think that companies would hold back on spending; this leads to a decrease in revenue.
-Now, the higher cost of goods coupled with the drop in revenue pushes the stock market to drop.
+Inflation signifies a rise in the general level of prices over one year.
+It can have contrary effects on the stock market.
+When inflation is low, the stock market reacts with a rush to sell shares.
+High inflation influences investors to think that companies would hold back on spending; this leads to a decrease in revenue.
+The higher cost of goods and the drop in revenue push the stock market to drop.

-There have however been exceptions, when there have been sustained decline in the price level of goods and services.
+There have been cases where goods and services prices have continuously decreased, but such instances are exceptional.
 This occurrence is called deflation.
-While deflation would sounds like it should be received well by investors, it actually is a reason for a drop in the stock market since they perceive deflation as the consequence of a weak economy.
+While deflation would sound like it should be received well by investors, it is a reason for a drop in the stock market since they perceive deflation as the consequence of a weak economy.

-This inflation can have significant impact on other macroeconomic variables; let’s understand where and how;
+This inflation can have a significant impact on other macroeconomic variables; let’s understand where and how;

-- Exchange Rate: Persistent prevalence of higher inflation in a country (say Country P) comparative to the inflation in another country (say Country Q) generally leads to depreciation of a currency in country P.
+- Exchange Rate: Persistent prevalence of higher inflation in a country (say Country P) compared to the inflation in another country (say Country Q) generally leads to currency depreciation in Country P.

-- Interest Rates: When the level of price rise each unit of currency can buy fewer goods and services than before, implying a reduction in the purchasing power of the currency.
-So, people with excess funds demand higher interest rates, as they want to protect the returns of their investment against the adverse impact of higher inflation.
-As a outcome, with rising inflation, interest rates tend to rise.
+- Interest Rates: When the price level rises, each currency unit can buy fewer goods and services than before, reducing the currency’s purchasing power.
+So, people with excess funds demand higher interest rates as they want to protect the returns of their investments against the adverse impact of higher inflation.
+As an outcome, with rising inflation, interest rates tend to increase.
 The reverse happens when inflation declines.

-From the lender’s perspective, interest can be thought of as an “opportunity cost’ or “rent of money” and interest rate as the rate at which interest accumulates over a period of time for the amount given as loan.
-From a borrower’s perspective, interest rate is the cost of capital i.e. it is the cost that a borrower has to sustain to have access to funds.
+From the lender’s perspective, interest can be considered an “opportunity cost‘ or “rent of money,” and interest rate is the rate at which interest accumulates over time for the amount given as a loan.
+From a borrower’s perspective, the interest rate is the cost of capital, i.e., the cost that a borrower has to sustain to access funds.

-Interest rates as established by the Central bank and individual banks can have an effect on the stock market.
+Interest rates, as established by the Central bank and individual banks, can affect the stock market.
 Higher interest rates indicate that money has become more expensive to borrow.
-In order to recompense for the increased interest costs, businesses would have to cut down on costs leading to lay off workers.
-Also the company cannot borrow as much as it used to, and this affects the company’s earnings adversely.
-All of this supplements to a drop in the stock market.
+To repay for the increased interest costs, businesses would have to cut down on costs, leading to laying off workers.
+Also, the company cannot borrow as much as it used to, adversely affecting its earnings.
+All of this supplements a drop in the stock market.

 They are the government spending policies that influence macroeconomic conditions.
-Through fiscal policy, regulators try to improve unemployment rates, control inflation, stabilize business cycles and influence interest rates in an effort to control the economy.
+Through fiscal policy, regulators try to improve unemployment rates, control inflation, stabilize business cycles, and influence interest rates to control the economy.

-The most direct influence of fiscal policies on the financial market is through taxation.
-The government can try to change the tax rates; it can impose new taxes or abolish existing ones or can use measures to broaden the tax base.
-In each of these cases, it will affect the income and consumption pattern of a large number of people.
-Dependent upon the tax measure, it will have a positive or a negative impact on the financial market.
-For example, if personal income tax rate is lowered then it is likely to see an upturn the disposable income of people and can have a positive impact on the financial markets through an enhanced level of financial savings.
-On the other hand, introduction of a long-term capital gains tax 10 may have the adverse impact on the market.
+The most direct influence of fiscal policies on the financial market is taxation.
+The government can try to change the tax rates; it can impose new taxes, abolish existing ones, or use measures to broaden the tax base.
+Each of these cases will affect many people’s income and consumption patterns.
+Depending upon the tax measure, it will positively or negatively impact the financial market.
+For example, suppose the personal income tax rate is lowered.
+In that case, it is likely to see an upturn in people’s disposable income and can positively impact the financial markets through enhanced financial savings.
+On the other hand, introducing a long-term capital gains tax may hurt the market.

 When the worldwide economy is down, goods and services cannot be sold abroad as they used to be.
-This eventually leads to decrease in the revenue and as a consequent effect cause the decline in the stock market.
+This eventually leads to a decrease in revenue and, consequently, causes the stock market to decline.
 If foreign stock exchanges start weakening or experience sharp declines, a ripple effect can be anticipated.
-This eventually results in the overall drop in a global stock market.
+This eventually results in an overall drop in the global stock market.

-After understanding all this we could definitely comprehend that both Macroeconomics vs Microeconomics provide important tools for any finance professional and should be studied together in order to completely comprehend how corporations function and make revenues and thus, how a whole economy is managed and continual.
+After understanding all this, we could comprehend that both Macroeconomics and Microeconomics provide essential tools for any finance professional and should be studied together to completely understand how corporations function and make revenues and, thus, how a whole economy is managed and continual.

-Here are some articles that will help you to get more detail about the Macroeconomics vs Microeconomics so just go through the link.
+Here are some articles that will help you to get more detail about Macroeconomics vs Microeconomics, so go through the link.